-3. Declarations of Interest

-4. Public Questions (if any)
+- 3. Declarations of Interest - 4.
+Public Questions (if any)

-Members of the Public may ask questions of the Chair.
-A maximum period of 15 minutes will be allowed with a maximum of period of three minutes per questioner.
+Members of the public may ask questions.
+A maximum period of 15 minutes will be allowed with a maximum period of three minutes per questioner.
 The deadline for questions is no later than three working days before the date of the meeting.